 In 2013, Patty, Kathy Miller and Bill Bailey founded Polestar Technical Services, Inc. and negotiated the divestiture of WorleyParsons Polestar personnel and contracts to Polestar Technical Services.
 Polestar Technical Services began operations in April 2014 as a woman-owned small business.

-In addition to her role as Director, Project Operations, Patty is a team member on Polestar’s Integrated Safety Management System (ISMS) Surveillances team.
+Patty is a team member on Polestar’s Integrated Safety Management System (ISMS) Surveillances team.
 For the past five years, the Polestar team has been working to ensure the ISMS is being effectively implemented.

 Bill Bailey has 39 years of experience in nuclear operations and nuclear cleanup.
 In his 16 years at the Department of Energy Hanford site's PUREX plant, Bill was involved in startup, engineering, operations and deactivation, completing PUREX deactivation as the Plant Manager and Project Director.
 Bill also led the completion of the Hanford site's B Plant deactivation and Waste Encapsulation Storage Facility decoupling.
 After completing deactivation of the two canyon facilities, Bill was responsible for the excess facilities program in the Hanford 200 and 300 areas and supported the creation of the DOE National Facility Deactivation Initiative until he joined Polestar in 2003.